Long-Tail Keywords: What They Are And How To Use Them

 7. Forums

-Forums like Quora or Reddit is a great places to get content ideas.
+Forums like Quora or Reddit a great places to get content ideas.
 But it can also be used to find long-tail keywords.

 For example, we found a handful of solid topics by typing “content marketing” into Quora: